Soypete/talks/go_io_readers_writers/talk.md

 }
 ```

-It takes data from inside the fo app and sends it to another location outsite the go app.
+It takes data from inside the fo app and sends it to another location outside the go app.
 <!--- I think io.Copy can be used internally. --->

 ---